-The Program for Community-Engaged Scholarship (ProCES) connects students' academic work with their interests in and concerns for our local, regional, national, and international communities.
-Students may participate in community-engaged learning in courses or, in a more in-depth manner, as part of program-funded junior or senior independent work.
-Depending on the context, students might develop a theater piece with local youth, create a film, or review the scholarly literature on a key issue for the staff of a busy nonprofit organization.
-Some students will work with professors and community leaders to conduct a research project and to share their conclusions with organizations that can make use of their work.
-ProCES courses also equip students with a theoretical or historical foundation for ethical engagement with communities.
-The program used to be known as the Community-Based Learning Initiative (CBLI).
+ProCES has a particular focus on courses.
+Depending upon the context, students might develop a theater piece with local youth, create a film, analyze data, or review the scholarly literature on a key issue for a nonprofit organization.
+Some students will collaborate with faculty and community leaders to conduct a research project and share conclusions with organizations that can utilize their work.
+ProCES courses also equip students with theoretical and historical foundations for ethical engagement and reflection with communities.

 ProCES was previously known as the Community-Based Learning Initiative (CBLI).